-The Valedictorian designation shall be the student who has the highest cumulative grade point average in grades 9-12 with the highest diplomas being considered first.
+The Valedictorian designation shall be the student with the highest cumulative grade point average in grades 9-12, with the highest diplomas considered first.
 The Salutatorian shall be the student with the next highest cumulative grade point average.
 The valedictorian(s) and salutatorian(s) will be recognized in graduation ceremonies.
 The valedictorian and salutatorian will be determined by the grade point average at the end of the senior year.
-Any disciplinary issue (including but not limited to cheating, plagiarism, etc.) dealing with academic integrity will disqualify a student.
+Any disciplinary issue (including cheating, plagiarism, etc.) dealing with academic integrity will disqualify a student.